vippsas/vipps-epayment-api/README.md

 ![MobilePay](./images/mp.png) *Available for MobilePay in selected markets at the [Vipps MobilePay joint platform launch](https://www.vippsmobilepay.com/#about).*

-The ePayment API enables your customers to pay with Vipps MobilePay from online shops and at the Point Of Sale (POS).
+The ePayment API enables your customers to pay with Vipps or MobilePay from online shops and at the Point Of Sale (POS).

 ![ePayment online process](images/ePayment_online.png)